 Figure 3.
 A 2-second flex buffer with longer ad payloads.

-In Figure 4 below, we see the results when the ad server doesn’t return enough ads to fill break two, resulting in ad slate having to fill the gap.
-In this case, because the chunk lengths are 2 seconds, there’s no way to match the 59-second gap with 2-second ad slate chunks precisely.
+In Figure 4 below, we see the results when the ad server doesn’t return enough ads to fill break two, resulting in the ad slate having to fill the gap.
+In this case, because the chunk lengths are 2 seconds, there’s no way to precisely match the 59-second gap with 2-second ad slate chunks.
 Consequently, 60 seconds of ad slate are inserted, and the 1-second drift introduced in the previous ad break cannot be corrected.

-Figure 5 below compares how the use of the 2-second flex buffers (illustrated in figures 2, 3 and 4) plays out across three different viewing sessions.
+Figure 5 below compares how the 2-second flex buffers (illustrated in figures 2, 3, and 4) play out across three viewing sessions.
 While ad lengths and fill rates vary from session to session, the core content stream resumes timing after all breaks are nearly simultaneous across the three sessions.
 However, viewers of sessions two and three endured almost twice as much ad slate as the viewer of session one.
-Further evidence that the campaign configurations that avoid underfill and include shorter ads toward the end of the break are the best to minimize slate when session drift control is desirable.
+Further evidence is that the campaign configurations that avoid underfill and include shorter ads toward the end of the break are the best to minimize slate when session drift control is desirable.

 Figure 5.
 Side-by-side comparison of figures 2, 3 and 4 for a single session.

-Live-streamed content distributors who are monetizing their long-form video content with SSAI through our Media Platform are well-positioned to proactively fine-tune viewing experiences at scale and reduce unnecessary revenue losses.
-They can do this while ensuring optimal balance between latency, ad drops and ad slate by applying the flex buffering solution only available with Smartplay.
+Live-streamed content distributors monetizing their long-form video content with SSAI through our Media Platform are well-positioned to proactively fine-tune viewing experiences at scale and reduce unnecessary revenue losses.
+They can do this while ensuring optimal balance between latency, ad drops, and ad slate by applying the flex buffering solution only available with Smartplay.

-To learn more about the testing process and other aspects of setting optimal flex buffers, contact your account manager or connect with us today.
+Contact your account manager or connect with us today to learn more about the testing process and other aspects of setting optimal flex buffers.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.